jsim2010/partite/strategy.md

 **vision**: A succinct purpose that describes the intention of the product.

-**relation**: An item that has a dependence on the product.

-**contract**: The expectations that a relation requires the product to meet.
+**contract**: The expectations that dependencies of the product require.

 **strategy**: A detailed specification of the product.